Poor parental mental health

 - Schools can be important places to help parents get the support they need to make changes, so that they, in turn, can help their children.
 Staff should try and engage with parents/carers whenever they can and be a potential source of help, signposting them to appropriate support.

-- Some children will need a little extra help, either through school pastoral care/counselling support, through referral to the school nurse, through support from local young carer groups, through discussion with your additional learning needs lead or through referral to community-based support (e.g. community counselling, specialist CAMHS, voluntary sector and family support and children’s services).
+- Some children and young people will need a little extra help, either through school pastoral care/counselling support, through referral to the school nurse, through support from local young carer groups, through discussion with your additional learning needs lead or through referral to community-based support (e.g. community counselling, specialist CAMHS, voluntary sector and family support and children’s services).